118 Effective Dyslexia Teaching Strategies - Forbrain

 Dyslexia affects approximately 20% of the population, and the use of specialized, individualized teaching strategies can help these individuals overcome academic challenges and excel.

 Here, we’ll explore evidence-based teaching strategies and methods tailored to specifically support students with dyslexia.
-I’ll share effective tips for working with children with dyslexia based on my professional experience as a pediatric Speech-Language Pathologist.
+We’ll share effective tips for working with children with dyslexia based on the professional experience of a pediatric Speech-Language Pathologist.

 How Does Dyslexia Affect Students?